 Please note that our menus can be adjusted to accommodate vegan, vegetarian, pescatarian, gluten free, lacto-ovo vegetarian diets and any topical ingredients can be removed only.
 We cannot accommodate KETO, true celiac, low sodium, no spice, no sugar.
 Please inform us about your preference during the reservation process or email info@restaurantmixtli.com as we cannot accommodate the moment your reservation takes place.*

-Chefs Diego Galicia / Rico Torres I Executive Chefs
+Chefs Diego Galicia & Rico Torres I Executive Chefs

 Chef Alexana Cabrera I Chef de Cuisine

-Chef Nico Garza I Sous Chef
+Chef Steven Hugle I Sous Chef

 Lauren Beckman I Bar Director